clement-boateng/penetration-testing-lab/README.md

 #### Exploiting CVE-2011-2523 (vsftpd 2.3.4)

 Metasploit was used to exploit the vsftpd backdoor.
-This is a well-documented module that demonstrates how trivially this vulnerability can be weaponised.
+This module is widely documented and shows how easily this vulnerability can be exploited in practice.

 ```bash
 msfconsole